Cranbrook Japanese Garden

 Your support helps care for the Cranbrook Japanese Garden and create opportunities for nature-focused inspiration and cultural programming.
 By making a gift, you are providing funding for garden maintenance, educational experiences, and current projects.
 Make your gift today.

 The Ginkgo Society recognizes those donors who make an annual contribution to the Cranbrook Japanese Garden of $500 or more.
-These gifts not only support current projects and initiatives but help with the long-term preservation of the garden as 25% goes towards the Japanese Garden Endowment, ensuring the garden is here for generations to come.
-Donors also receive access to special events and annual recognition.
-Coming Soon.
+These gifts not only support current projects and initiatives but help with the long-term preservation of the garden.

 Phase Two of the Cranbrook Japanese Garden Master Plan will commence in the spring of 2025, creating a new Entrance Garden.
-Highlights of the project include an Azumaya pavilion, new pathway, enhanced cascades, and expanded accessibilty.
-Learn more about the New Entrance Garden Project below.
+Highlights of the project include an azumaya pavilion and place to gather, new pathways and seating, and expanded accessibilty.

 THANK YOU